Adults often fear that strength training is unsafe for kids - find out in three simple steps how your child can benefit.

 A common cause of injury amongst young athletes is early specialization.
 This is where a child performs a high amount of training in one particular sport which often leads to overuse injuries due to the repetitive stress on the body.
 Young athletes should be encouraged to take part in a variety of sports alongside an appropriate strength training program in order to combat repetitive strain and overuse injuries.

 It’s not just the physical you need to look into

 It is important to stress here that strength training isn’t only important for kids that participate in sport.

-One of the most overlooked benefits is on a child’s physiological well being.
-Research has suggested the health and body image benefits that come with strength training have improved the self confidence and physiological health with young boys and girls alongside the social skills that are developed when training in a group setting.
-Research has also found that physical activity habits that are established in early life tend to carry over in to adulthood.
+One of the most overlooked benefits is on a child’s physiological well-being.
+Research has suggested the health and body image benefits that come with strength training have improved the self-confidence and physiological health of young boys and girls alongside the social skills that are developed when training in a group setting.
+Research has also found that physical activity habits that are established in early life tend to carry over into adulthood.

-UFIT Clinic provides one of the best Performance Psychologists in Singapore - Dr Jay Lee.
-She works with parents and children to develop their mental focus and get the best out of their performance.
-Furthermore, children who do not develop these skills will find it hard to learn these requisite movements which allows them to participate in physical activity and sport later in life, thus effecting their confidence and vigour when it comes to working out.
+Furthermore, children who do not develop mental skills gained throughout sports participation will find it hard to learn these requisite movements which allow them to participate in physical activity and sport later in life, thus affecting their confidence and vigor when it comes to working out.

 So what kind of exercises are we talking about?

 An important exercise to teach proper landing mechanics for youth athletes.
 The box takes away some of the landing force, allowing for a better landing.
 Important to land in a good position, with hips above knees - so don't make the box too high!

 Single leg control is really important for most sporting movements and helps to strengthen the ankle knee and hip dynamically.
 Catching a tennis ball on landing encourages correct posture, and can be progressed by throwing the ball harder to difficult catching positions.
 It also adds another element of fun to the drill!